 A full copy of the improvement plan is available for any parent who wishes to read this document and is updated appropriately on our school website.
 A copy is also displayed in the school for any interested parties.
 We provide regular updates on our improvement priorities through items in the school newsletter and the Head Teacher also writes a monthly report for the Parent Council which shares our improvements.
-This year our key improvement themes are;
+This year our key improvement themes are:

-- Improving attainment in literacy and numeracy, - Developing a whole-school nurture programme, - Developing skill for learning, life and work.
+- Improving attainment in literacy and numeracy, - Improving welbeong outcomes for our young people, - Reviewing our vision, aims and values.

 Our Standards and Quality Report is issued to all parents on an annual basis and can also be found on the school website.
-This provides important information on improvements in performance, how well we are achieving, how well we are meeting the needs of our pupils and also provides further information on our capacity for continued improvement.
+This provides important information on improvements in performance, how well we are achieving, how well we are meeting the needs of our pupils.
+It also provides further information on our capacity for continued improvement.

+9. Assessment Progress

-10. Assessment and Tracking Progress
+and Tracking